MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 https://github.com/MrFix-Autotesting-Framework/MrFix-Autotesting-Framework

+ATTENTION!
+You can check the security of using the MrFix module on this website:  https://app.snyk.io/advisor/python/mrfix

 All methods are static (@staticmethod)

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

 A brief description of the methods of all classes

+class MrFixSecurity

+    def is_port_open(host, port):
+        # - The method checks whether the port number = port (integer value) is open or not
+        # - Return "True" or "False"

+    def check_open_ports(host, ports_list, timeout=1):
+        # - The method checks whether each of the ports in the ports_list list is open
+        # (contains integer values of port numbers) or not
+        # - Return a dictonary of type: {<port number> : <status - "open" or "closed">, ...}

+    def generate_key(filename):
+        # - Generate a random encryption key and save the encryption key to a file
+        # - Return "True" or error's text

+    def encrypt_file(input_file, output_file, key_file):
+        # - Encrypt a file using a given key_file and save the encrypted data to another file
+        # - Return "True" or error's text

+    def decrypt_file(input_file, output_file, key_file):
+        # - Decrypt a file using a given key and save the decrypted data to another file
+        # - Return "True" or error's text

 class MrFixSQL